khoi/khoi-hugo/content/post/raspberry-pi-ipad-pro-usb-c.md

 ## Setup mosh and tmux

 Now that we've got SSH up and running, it's always a good idea to add `mosh` and `tmux` to the stack.
 I won't go into details on how to set them up since there are plenty of good resources on the Internet for it.
-But the ability to connect the iPad to a Pi and resume your work session feels absolutely magical 🧙‍♂️.
+But the ability to connect the iPad to a Pi and resume your work session feels magical 🧙‍♂️.